tigerbeetle/tigerbeetle/docs/operating/monitoring.md

 [DogStatsD format for tags.](https://docs.datadoghq.com/developers/dogstatsd/datagram_shell?tab=metrics)

 This requires a StatsD compatible agent running locally.
-The Datadog Agent works out of the box with its default configuration, as does Telegraf's [statsd plugin](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/statsd/README.md), with `datadog_extensions` enabled.
+The Datadog Agent works out of the box with its default configuration, as does Telegraf's [StatsD plugin](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/statsd/README.md), with `datadog_extensions` enabled.

 You can enable emitting metrics by adding the following CLI flags to each replica, depending on your